Table Of Contents

 It simplifies AWS function deployments in several ways, including creating and associating IAM policies and roles.

-These services can help you switch to serverless with minimal disruptions, security issues, or fear of the unknown.
+These services can help you transition to serverless with minimal disruptions, security issues, or fear of the unknown.

 If you are a large organization, implementing serverless architecture can have significant cost, personnel, scalability, and security benefits.

 If you are a nimbler startup, the serverless approach can help you get to market fast.
 You can then push updates as you test, debug, and collect user feedback.
-Next, you can add features that align with your customers’ aspiration to retain them long-term.
+Next, you can add features that align with your customers’ aspirations to retain them longer.

 However, migrating to the serverless architecture requires more than just “lifting and shifting” your applications.
 Without cost visibility, it’s impossible to ensure you’re making effective architectural decisions to optimize.